-baccalaureate degree, or the equivalent, with above-average grades in mathematics, ncluding differential and integral calculus) resulting in an APC of at least 325 is equired for direct entry.
-Undergraduate degrees in applied science or engineering are ighly desirable.
-Students lacking these prerequisites may be acceptable for the rogram, through a six or twelve week refresher, providing their undergraduate ecords and/or other indicators of success, such as the GRE (Graduate Record 'xamination), indicate a capability to work in quantitative subjects.
-While previous cademic or practical experience in computer science is certainly helpful and can nhance the applicant's potential for admission, such experience is not a prerequisite.
+A baccalaureate degree, or the equivalent, with above-average grades in mathematics, (including differential and integral calculus) resulting in an APC of at least 325 is required for direct entry.
+Undergraduate degrees in applied science or engineering are highly desirable.
+Students lacking these prerequisites may be acceptable for the program, through a six or twelve week refresher, providing their undergraduate records and/or other indicators of success, such as the GRE (Graduate Record Examination), indicate an ability to work in quantitative subjects.
+While previous academic or practical experience in computer science is certainly helpful and can enhance the applicant's potential for admission, such experience is not a prerequisite.